Signs and symptoms of HIV/AIDS: Acute infection

-Acute HIV infection, primary HIV infection or acute seroconversion syndrome is the first stage of HIV infection.
-It occurs after the incubation stage, before the latency stage, and the potential AIDS succeeding the latency stage.
+Acute HIV infection (also called primary HIV infection, HIV prodrome, or acute seroconversion syndrome) is the first stage of HIV infection.
+It presents in 50–90% of infected individuals in the immediate days and weeks post-exposure.
+The duration of symptoms varies; they normally last at least one week, but average between 14-28 days, and can last for several months.

-During this period (usually days to weeks post-exposure) fifty to ninety percent of infected individuals develop an influenza or mononucleosis-like illness called acute HIV infection (or HIV prodrome), the most common symptoms of which may include fever, lymphadenopathy, pharyngitis, rash, myalgia, malaise, mouth and esophageal sores, and may also include, but less commonly, headache, nausea and vomiting, fatigue, ulcers in the mouth or on the genitals, enlarged liver/spleen, weight loss, thrush, night sweats and diarrhea and neurological symptoms.
+During this period, individuals may develop an influenza or mononucleosis-like illness.
+The most common symptoms include fever, fatigue, lymphadenopathy, pharyngitis, rash, myalgia, malaise, mouth and esophageal sores, and may also include, but less commonly, headache, nausea and vomiting, ulcers in the mouth or on the genitals, enlarged liver/spleen, weight loss, thrush, night sweats and diarrhea and neurological symptoms.
 Infected individuals may experience all, some, or none of these symptoms.
-The duration of symptoms varies, averaging 28 days and usually lasting at least a week.

 Because of the nonspecific nature of these symptoms, they are often not recognized as signs of HIV infection.
-Even if patients go to their doctors or a hospital, they will often be misdiagnosed as having one of the more common infectious diseases with the same symptoms.
-As a consequence, these primary symptoms are not used to diagnose HIV infection, as they do not develop in all cases and because many are caused by other more common diseases.
-However, recognizing the syndrome can be important because the patient is much more infectious during this period.
+Even if patients see a healthcare provider, they will often be misdiagnosed as having a more common infectious disease with similar symptoms.
+As a consequence, these primary symptoms are not used to diagnose HIV infection.
+However, recognizing the infection can be important because the patient is much more infectious during this period.